Formative assessment is checking understanding during a lesson. Adaptive teaching is using that information to adjust instruction for each student.

 Common barriers and how AI helps

 Before diving into specific tools, Steve invited teachers to think about what makes personalization so difficult in the first place.
-Time, large class sizes, and diverse learning needs often stand in the way of meaningful differentiation.

 - Time pressure: Generate checks, explanations, and feedback in minutes.